Bhagwant Mann is AAP's CM face for Punjab Assembly polls | Politics

 He said a ''very big responsibility'' has been given to him by the party. ''Lakhs of people have reposed their faith in me and it has become my double responsibility.
 I will work with double courage,'' he added.

-Invoking former president Abdul Kalam Azad, former South African president Nelson Mandela and famous Punjabi poets Surjit Patar and Professor Mohan Singh, Mann vowed to work towards eliminating various problems that are plaguing the state.
+Invoking former president APJ Abdul Kalam, former South African president Nelson Mandela and famous Punjabi poets Surjit Patar and Professor Mohan Singh, Mann vowed to work towards eliminating various problems that are plaguing the state.

 ''The dream of turning Punjab into Punjab again does not let us sleep, the dream of giving jobs to unemployed youngsters and saving them from drugs does not let us sleep, the dream of turning farming into a remunerative profession does not let us sleep and the dream of providing peace for trade and industry so that employment opportunities are generated also does not let us sleep,'' Mann said.